SegFault0x0/frontend-nanodegree-mobile-portfolio/README.md

 1. Confirm the website works by copying the public, "Forwarding" URL `ngrok` produces and loading it in a web browser.
-The webpage should be visible just as it is when using localhost:8080.
+The webpage should be visible just as it is when accessed via localhost:8080.

 1. Now, visit the [PageSpeed Insights] (https://developers.google.com/speed/pagespeed/insights/) site and enter the